Intensive Text Study

 8. Unique Spiritual Direction Program

 Rabbinical school is a time of exploration and change.
 To serve others effectively, rabbis must continue to nourish their own Jewish lives and spiritual connections.
 As an RRC student, you will have the option to meet monthly with a spiritual director who helps guide and support you as you lay the foundation and master the tools for lifelong spiritual growth and development.
-Seventy-five percent of our rabbinic students choose the Spiritual Direction elective, and many graduates report that this program has a major impact on their ability to offer spiritual guidance to others.
+Seventy-five percent of our rabbinic students choose to participate in Spiritual Direction, and many graduates report that this program has a major impact on their ability to offer spiritual guidance to others.

 Judaism’s most dynamic movement constantly strives to imbue ancient texts and rituals with contemporary meaning and relevance.
 Reconstructionist Judaism features values-based, inclusive communities, strong lay-rabbinic partnerships and strong leadership in tikkun olam.
-Students at RRC have a major voice in shaping our movement.
-You’ll find many opportunities to get involved in leadership roles for the movement through congregational internships, JRF conventions, work at Camp JRF and other situations.
+Students at RRC have a major voice in shaping our movement, especially since the unique restructuring that has made congregational programming the responsibility of the College.
+You’ll find many opportunities to get involved in leadership roles for the movement through congregational internships, work at Camp JRF and the No'ar Hadash Israel Experience, as well as other situations.
 RRC encourages and supports expansive thinking about the rabbinate, as does our movement.
 We want rabbis who can meet people “where they are” physically, intellectually and spiritually.
 Our graduates have a history of serving the wider Jewish community in many meaningful and important ways.

 10. Livable, Lovable Philadelphia